fallahn/crogine/samples/scratchpad/assets/golf/courses/file_format.md

         hole = "assets/golf/courses/course_01/02.hole"
     }

 The course file contains a list of paths to *.hole files which describe the individual holes that make up a course.
 This way holes can be recycled thoughout different course layouts should it be so desired.
-As many holes as needed can be added to a course (within reason) although 9 and 18 are the most common numbers.
+Up to 18 holes can be added to a course.

 ###### Hole file
 Hole files describe which models/assets make up the hole hole, as well as the position of the tee, the hole and the par for that hole.